pmjordan/snip-tosca-spec/README.md

 Reads a markdown file
-Finds example code which starts with tags in HTML comments like this -- EDITOR_TAG{"type":"example","id":"s1","action":"start"} --> /```yaml and ends with
+Finds example code which starts with tags in HTML comments like this

+/```yaml #s1
+and ends with
 /```
-Adds further tag containing an serial ID before the start and another after the end
+Modifies tag to an serial ID

-Writes out the example between the yaml start and end to a file with a naming containing the same serial id
+Writes out the example between the yaml start and end to a file with a naming containing the same serial id and tags using AsciiDoc format.

 ## Example usage:
 In a python file,